WHO WE WORK WITH · WELLNESS

 What this looked like in practice.

-Black Salt Room, a wellness studio outside Hamilton, needed a first website that felt calm, credible, and local from launch.
+Black Salt Room, a wellness studio in Toronto, needed a first website that felt calm, credible, and local from launch.
 The site was built from scratch with a custom visual system, local structure, fast pages, and a clear path for new visitors to understand the practice.

 FIT

-Yoga studios, breathwork studios, wellness centres, retreat spaces, spas, and named practitioners are all in range.
+Yoga studios, breathwork studios, wellness centers, retreat spaces, spas, and named practitioners are all in range.

-The studio is not the right fit for franchise wellness chains where the website is controlled by a centralized brand system.
-It is also not the fit for practices looking for the lowest-cost site regardless of scope, or buyers who want guaranteed search rankings or instant member growth.
+The studio is not the right fit for practices looking for the lowest-cost site regardless of scope, or buyers who want guaranteed search rankings or instant member growth.

 QUESTIONS